awerenne/multi-robot-mapping/README.md

     <img width="500" src="gifs/gif-control.gif">
 </p>

 Thereupon, the robot was further designed to loop through a serie of steps during the exploration.
-This serie is implemented in the file *code/robot/mapping/mapping.ino*, which is based on low-level features implemented in the files located in the folder *code/robot/NewCOEX/*, where COEX stands for cooperative explorer.
+The high-level view of the main algorithm (serie of steps) is implemented in the file *code/robot/mapping/mapping.ino*, which is based on low-level features implemented in the files located in the folder *code/robot/NewCOEX/*, where COEX stands for cooperative explorer.

 <p align="center">
     <img width="500" src="gifs/gif-steps.gif">